30% offCyber Monday SaleGet the offer

 With the rise in employee attrition, gaining valuable insights about your onboarding process is crucial to retain top talents in your organization.

 Implementing a 90-day review in your organization can help you know if you welcomed the new hires well enough and provided adequate training on business processes and organizational policies.
+Employee training software can help you accomplish this goal.

 2. Evaluating new employees’ performance